Vicki L. Gregory

-Dr. Vicki L. Gregory is professor emeritus at the School of Information at the University of South Florida (USF).
-She and was director of the School from 1999 until 2007.
+Vicki L. Gregory (February 13, 1950 – January 4, 2026) was an American academic and librarian who was professor emeritus at the School of Information at the University of South Florida (USF).

+Gregory was director of the School from 1999 until 2007.
 Her fields of specialization include: academic libraries, digital librarianship, technical services, information science, library networking, library automation, and collection development.
-Prior to teaching at USF Dr. Gregory was Director of Systems and Operations for the Auburn University at Montgomery Library.
-She is currently President of Beta Phi Mu.
-She was Treasurer for the Association for Information Science and Technology (ASIS&T) and the winner of the 2014 Watson Davis Award.
+Prior to teaching at USF Gregory was Director of Systems and Operations for the Auburn University at Montgomery Library.
+She was President of Beta Phi Mu.
+She was also Treasurer for the Association for Information Science and Technology (ASIS&T) and the winner of the 2014 Watson Davis Award.
 She is also the author, co-author, or editor of seven books and has published numerous articles.

 Education

 Gregory received an A.B. in History in 1971 from the University of Alabama (UA), and a M.A. in history, also at UA, in 1973.
 Remaining at the University of Alabama, she went on to complete the Graduate School of Library Service's M.L.S. degree in 1974.
 Finally, she received her Ph.D. in communication, Information and Library Studies from Rutgers, The State University of New Jersey, in 1987.